duong2003/sht40/README.md

-# sht40
+# sht40 with web monitoring
-SHT40 sensor with Raspberry Pi
+SHT40 i2c sensor with Raspberry Pi
+use subprocess